andyyyho/andyyyho/README.md

 Hi, I’m @andyyyho
-I'm a fourth year Computer Science major at UCSB and I most of my development experience lies in full stack web development.
+I'm a fourth year Computer Science major at UCSB and most of my development experience lies in full stack web development.

 <!---